Columbo: Development and character profile

 Columbo was an immediate hit in the Nielsen ratings and Falk won an Emmy Award for his role in the show's first season.
-In its second year the Mystery Movie series was moved to Sunday nights, where it then remained during its seven-season run.
+In its second year, the Mystery Movie series was moved to Sunday nights, where it then remained during its seven-season run.
 The show became the anchor of NBC's Sunday night lineup.
 Columbo aired regularly from 1971 to 1978.
 After NBC canceled it in 1978, Columbo was revived on ABC between 1989 and 2003 for two seasons as part of The ABC Mystery Movie followed by 14 made-for-TV movie "specials".

 Columbo's wardrobe was provided by Falk; they were his clothes, including the high-topped shoes and the shabby raincoat, which made its first appearance in Prescription: Murder.
 Falk said of the raincoat, "I just felt comfortable in it."
 Falk often ad libbed his character's quirky behaviors—fumbling through his pockets and finding a grocery list, asking to borrow a pencil, or getting distracted by something irrelevant in the room during a tense moment with a suspect.
 He inserted these idiosyncrasies into his performance to keep his fellow actors off-balance.
 He felt it helped to make their confused and impatient reactions to Columbo's antics more genuine.
 According to Levinson, the catchphrase "one more thing" was conceived when he and Link were writing the play: "we had a scene that was too short, and we had already had Columbo make his exit.
 We were too lazy to retype the scene, so we had him come back and say, 'Oh, just one more thing.'
 It was never planned."

 A few years before his death, Falk expressed interest in returning to the role.
 In 2007, he claimed he had chosen a script for one last Columbo episode, "Columbo: Hear No Evil".
 The script was renamed "Columbo's Last Case".
 ABC declined the project.
-In response, producers for the series announced that they were attempting to shop the project to foreign production companies.
+In response, producers for the series attempted to shop the project to foreign production companies.
 Falk was diagnosed with dementia in late 2007.
 During a 2009 trial over his care, physician Stephen Read stated that Falk's condition had deteriorated so badly that he could no longer remember playing a character named Columbo, nor could he identify Columbo.
 Falk died on June 23, 2011, aged 83.

 Contributors

 Guest stars

 The series featured many guest stars as murderers and in other roles.

 Some actors appeared more than once, playing a different character each time.
-Among those actors are Jack Cassidy, Robert Culp, Tyne Daly, Shera Danese, George Hamilton, Patrick McGoohan, Ray Milland, Leslie Nielsen, Tim O'Connor, Dean Stockwell, Leonard Nimoy and William Shatner.
+Among those actors are Jack Cassidy, Robert Culp, Tyne Daly, Shera Danese, George Hamilton, Patrick McGoohan, Ray Milland, Leslie Nielsen, Tim O'Connor, Dean Stockwell, and William Shatner.